-Bathroom updates are in high demand, and they will continue to be "make or break" rooms for home shoppers.
+Bathroom updates, such as vanity replacements, are in high demand, and they will continue to be "make or break" rooms for home shoppers.
 Rather than going overboard with amenities that you won't be enjoying personally, consider a few small updates that give the loo the feel of an "oasis retreat".

 Consider replacing plastic surrounds in tubs and showers with glazed tiles to add a feel of luxury.
 Replace the vanity and older light fixtures with modern and updated installations.
 Even adding a "glamorous" new mirror might be enough to make the bath feel new.
 According to the Appraisal Institute of Canada, owners can expect to recover 75 percent of their investment with a mid-level bathroom remodelling project.

 Simply upgrading kitchen countertops can offer sellers an ROI between 75 and 100 percent!
 Refacing cabinets offers a similar return on investment.
 The key in this room is to not go overboard simply for the sake of selling, but go all out with handy updates if it's a "forever home" for your family.